opendaylight/docs/docs/developer-guide/odl-parent-developer-guide.rst

 -  ``bundle-parent`` — the parent POM for Maven modules producing OSGi bundles

+The following parent projects are deprecated, but still used in Carbon:

+-  ``feature-parent`` — the parent POM for Maven modules producing Karaf 3 feature repositories

+-  ``karaf-parent`` — the parent POM for Maven modules producing Karaf 3 distributions

+The following parent projects are new in Carbon, for Karaf 4 support (which won’t be complete until Nitrogen):

--  ``single-feature-parent`` — the parent POM for Maven modules producing a single Karaf feature
+-  ``single-feature-parent`` — the parent POM for Maven modules producing a single Karaf 4 feature

--  ``feature-repo-parent`` — the parent POM for Maven modules producing feature repositories
+-  ``feature-repo-parent`` — the parent POM for Maven modules producing Karaf 4 feature repositories

 -  ``karaf4-parent`` — the parent POM for Maven modules producing Karaf 4
    distributions

-The following parent projects are deprecated:

--  ``feature-parent`` — the parent POM for Maven modules producing Karaf 3 feature repositories

--  ``karaf-parent`` — the parent POM for Maven modules producing Karaf 3 distributions

 odlparent-lite